Derek Sivers

 I said, “How on earth do you know your family history back that far?”

 Wow.
 Mohammed and Lucas and I ended up talking for hours about culture, history, religion, and more.
-It was one of the most interesting conversations of my life.
-I meet up with Mohammed every time I go through Dubai, and I hope to eventually take all of his cultural tours.
+Now I meet up with Mohammed every time I go through Dubai, and I hope to eventually take all of his cultural trips.

 I want to live there